Huge chess pieces made of natural wood for the garden - Giant Chess

 Description

 The oldest surviving chess pieces originate from the Persian-Arabic cultural area.
 They were often made from clay, bone, ivory, or even Kashmir crystal.
 Today, knowledge about the significance of these mysteriously designed artifacts is not very widespread.
-These abstract chess figures arrived in Europe in the 10th century and were used here for about 800 years.
+These abstract chess figures arrived in Europe in the 10th century and were used there for about 800 years.
 The mystical magic of these figures was also felt in medieval Europe.
-This explains the discovery of several abstract game elements that were found to protect buildings surrounded by a foundational wall.
+This explains the discovery of several abstract game elements that were found to protect buildings surrounded by a foundation wall.

 In 1616, the first chess manual in German was published: “Das Schach- oder König-Spiel” by Gustavus Selenus.
 In 1927, the first Chess Olympiad was held in London.
 After Alekhine’s death in 1946, the World Chess Federation FIDE (founded in 1924 in Paris by FIDE) took over the organization of the World Chess Championships.